Are Elites Meritocratic and Efficiency-Seeking? Evidence from MBA Students: Experimental Design

 \section{Experimental Design}

 We follow the standard impartial-spectator paradigm \citep{cappelen.etal2013}.
-The experiment has two types of participants---workers and impartial spectators---and has three stages: a production stage, an earnings stage, and a redistribution stage (Appendix Figure~\ref{fig:flow} shows the flow of the experiment).
+The experiment has two types of participants---workers and impartial spectators---across three stages: a production stage, an earnings stage, and a redistribution stage (Appendix Figure~\ref{fig:flow} shows the flow of the experiment).